-We underestimate the benefits of short writing and we don’t do enough of it because of the grading burden John GeppertProfessor of Finance and Director of Assessment, College of Business Administration
+We underestimate the benefits of short writing and we don’t do enough of it because of the grading burden.

 After all, if the system is too complex, faculty and students will reject the practice, and if student evaluations differ too greatly from their instructor’s then the value of their feedback is diminished.

-With the availability of Canvas to UNL faculty came a new, built-in peer review system.
-Used heavily at the University of Central Florida, the second largest university in the nation, it promised to be adequately robust to handle large class sizes at UNL.
+With the availability of Canvas to university faculty came a new, built-in peer review system.
+Used heavily at the University of Central Florida, the second-largest university in the nation, it promised to be adequately robust to handle large class sizes at the University of Nebraska-Lincoln.

 Geppert put the system to the test with approximately 90 students in his FINA361 course by having them use Canvas for a single extended definition assignment where students explain a particular financial concept in detail for a lay audience.